EU seeks tribunal to probe possible Russian war crimes in Ukraine | Law-Order

 The Hague-based International Criminal Court (ICC) launched its own investigation into alleged crimes against humanity and war crimes days after Moscow's Feb.
 24 invasion, but it does not have jurisdiction to prosecute aggression in Ukraine.
 "While continuing to support the International Criminal Court, we are proposing to set up a specialised court, backed by the United Nations, to investigate and prosecute Russia's crime of aggression," von der Leyen said.

+According to EU officials, the support of the United Nations for the specialised court is "essential" to help resolve the issue of immunity from prosecution for high state functionaries such as a head of state.
+While customary international law awards so-called functional immunity to top state officials for many alleged wrongdoings there is a consensus that this immunity cannot apply to prosecutions before international courts.

+Legal experts supporting the special tribunal point out that the crime of aggression is a leadership crime and would only target top state officials.
+EU officials said this issue "is precisely the reason why it is so essential to have international backing and to have the involvement of the UN in order to be able to overcome the principle of immunity".

-Russia, which calls its actions in Ukraine a "special military operation", has denied targeting civilians.
+Russia, which calls its actions in Ukraine a "special military operation", has denied targeting civilians and other war crimes.
 The

 G7 agreed on Tuesday to set up a network to coordinate investigations into war crimes as part of a push to prosecute suspected atrocities in Ukraine.